purrplingcat/QuestFramework/README.md

 ﻿# Quest Framework

 **Quest framework** is a Stardew Valley framework mod which provides a tools for work with quests like create custom quests, define custom quest types and handle quests.
 Support Content Packs and SMAPI mod provided API.
+This mod is recommended to use with [Quest Essentials mod](https://www.nexusmods.com/stardewvalley/mods/8827), the Quest Framework extension.

 ## Players